FMFigueroa/FMFigueroa/Readme.md

 - Artificial Intelligence.

 ## 💎 Utilities and Productivity Tools:
+- Agile methodologies with ClickUp.
-- Project Planning and Control with Notion.
+- Project Documentation with Notion.
 - IDE's VSCode, PyCharm, Anaconda, Colab.
 - Version Control with Git & GitHub.
 - Design in 3D with Solidworks.